saferpay/sndbx/texts/app_integration.md

 ## <a name="mobile-faq"></a>FAQ

 + You are talking about a webview!
-Can't i just use my own form?
+Can't i just use my own form? <br />
 Yes, for now.
 The PCI council basically dictates how to capture and process credit card details.
 As mentioned in the [PCI Chapter](https://saferpay.github.io/sndbx/#pci), the usage of your own form is possible, but it requires a special certification.
 However this is only applicable to normal webshops.
 The rules for web-apps aren't defined yet, making all this a grey area.
 So you are allowed to use your own form, but only because there are no rules yet.
 We expect this to change in a way, that this is no longer allowed.
 So we highly recommend using the webview instead to be future-proof.

 + Why should i use a Server?
-Can't i just integrate Saferpay directly into my App?
+Can't i just integrate Saferpay directly into my App? <br />
 Technically yes, but it means, that you need to integrate the API-credentials and requests directly into the app.
 This is a security concern, because all things that are client-side, can be manipulated, or hacked by the user.
 The credentials then could be leaked to the public and used for mailicious requests.